lmiadowicz/lmiadowicz.github.io/_pages/about.md

 ---
 layout: page
 title: About
-description: 10+ years of experience in Product Management, AI, Data Analysis, Data Engineering in Startups, Scaleups & Corporations
+description:
 permalink: /about/
 image:
 image_caption:
 ---

-I am a versatile professional with over a 10+ years of experience in product management, data engineering, data analysis, and business development.
+I am a versatile professional with over a <b>10+</b> years of experience in product management, data engineering, data analysis, and business development in Startups, Scaleups & Corporations.
 From my early days in quantum computing and quantum chemistry research to co-founding an augmented reality, EEG & IoT startups, I have gained diverse expertise.

 I have worked/co-oped with leading companies like Google, Intel, Huuuge Games, STX Next, and AirHelp, Scalac where I excelled in roles ranging from data engineer to senior product manager.